Skip to main content

 Burke County in east Georgia's Coastal Plain is one of the state's largest counties with flat to gently rolling terrain and a mix of sandy and loamy soils.
 Conventional septic systems work well in upland areas, but the extensive Savannah River and Brier Creek floodplains have high water tables that require elevated or alternative system designs.
 Wells access the productive Cretaceous and Tertiary aquifer systems at varying depths.

-Burke County has 2 active service providers, including 1 septic pumping, 1 well water testing, 1 well pump repair providers.
+2 active providers, including 1 septic pumping, 1 well water testing, 1 well pump repair providers.

 2 providers found